j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 | sort by UtcTime_s asc
 ```

+That query showed the first clearly malicious execution in the case.
 At `2026-01-30 21:27:03.300`, `explorer.exe` launched `rundll32.exe` to execute the DLL from the mounted `D:` volume:

 ```text
 "C:\Windows\System32\rundll32.exe" D:\review.dll,StartW
 ```

-That is the earliest confirmed malicious execution in the reviewed telemetry.
+That sequence is important because it ties the user activity, the extracted ISO, and the first payload execution together in a way that is hard to dismiss as routine behavior.

 <img width="1318" height="545" alt="Q10_01_7z_extraction" src="https://github.com/user-attachments/assets/3532b085-382e-4201-88a1-a81e329fe7a4" />